Taimisson/Learning-Python/README.md

    - Description: Awaiting my exploration into Python for data science, delving into libraries such as NumPy, Pandas, and Matplotlib.
 Equipping myself with skills for data manipulation, analysis, and visualization.
    - Status: Not Started

-## Handy Resources:

-- [Python Cheat Sheet](resources/python-cheat-sheet.pdf): A nifty reference guide encompassing Python syntax, data structures, and common functions.

-## My Projects:

-- [Simple Web Scraper](projects/simple-web-scraper/): Crafting a rudimentary web scraper with Python to extract data from websites for further analysis.

 ## Personal Notes:

-- [Python Basics](notes/python-basics.md): Chronicles essential Python concepts, encompassing variables, data types, loops, and conditional statements.
+- Chronicles essential Python concepts, encompassing variables, data types, loops, and conditional statements.
-- [Data Manipulation with Pandas](notes/data-manipulation-pandas.md): Immersing myself in the art of using Pandas for data manipulation and analysis.
-Learning how to load, cleanse, and transform data.

 ## Contributions Welcome: